 Yes, divorce happens.
 No, I don’t believe we should always prepare for it, “just in case.”
 I firmly believe to go into a relationship already preparing for divorce puts a huge strain on your trust and relationship, almost to the point where it becomes a guarantee.

 As a child, all I wanted was to be a mom and stay home and raise my future children.
 Then as a young adult… I spent most of my 20s being told I was “too sick” to have kids, and that pregnancy would end my life.
 I was ridiculed by my 2nd-grade teachers for it and forced to change my answer when asked what I wanted to do.
 Compassion goes a long way… and is the one thing missing from our society.

-While it is 100% ok with staying home with your kids and not making an income, many families are able to figure out how to make it work between living a minimalistic lifestyle, saving money on childcare, gardening their own food, couponing, living in an area requiring a lower cost of living, or networking to find what they need for free or small costs.
-Many families are able to make it work, even though in some circumstances that can be stressful.
+While it is 100% ok to stay home with your kids and not make an income, many families can figure out how to make it work between living a minimalistic lifestyle, saving money on childcare, gardening their own food, couponing, living in an area requiring a lower cost of living, or networking to find what they need for free or small costs.
+Many families can make it work, even though, in some circumstances, that can be stressful.

-For families who are ready for extra income, or in need of extra income, there are many ways to make money from home while staying home with your kids.
+For families who are ready for extra income or need extra income, there are many ways to make money from home while staying home with your kids.
 I do… as do a vast majority of my friends.
 There are NUMEROUS ways to create a source (or a dozen) of income while working from home with your kids around.